sambow23/GmodRTX/Manual-Installation-Guide.md

 3. [Python](https://www.python.org/downloads/) installed on your system

-## Step 1: Prepare Your GMod Installation
+## Step 1: Prepare Your Gmod Installation

 1. Open Steam and locate Garry's Mod
 2. Ensure the game is NOT set to the 64-bit beta (use 32-bit version)